 Take stock in what matters to employees and customers

-Are your values clear?
+Are your brand values clear?
 Does your company have a purpose that communicates why your company is in business beyond making money?
-Survey your employees to test whether they think your company is committed to its values in the way it makes decisions internally and externally.
+Survey your employees to test whether they think your company is committed to its brand values in the way it makes decisions internally and externally.
 Ask them if the company’s purpose (if there is one) communicates why their work is meaningful and adds value to your customers.
 Does it make them want to get out of bed and go to work each morning?

 Is your company’s leadership truly aligned?

 Many companies’ leaders delegate the cultural foundation setting to HR or others.
 Enroll leadership in crafting the values and pressure testing them against real-world situations to ensure that the company can defend their decisions through using their values when challenged.
 Leaders must also model the values daily and continually espouse the company’s purpose.